-However, you can’t repay a parent PLUS loan as-is under the ICR Plan.
-To be eligible for the ICR Plan, you’ll need to first consolidate parent PLUS loans into a Direct Consolidation Loan.
+However, you can’t repay a parent PLUS loan under the ICR Plan.
+To be eligible for the ICR Plan, you must first consolidate parent PLUS loans into a Direct Consolidation Loan.
 The newly consolidated loan can then be paid back under the ICR Plan.

 Public Service Loan Forgiveness